MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/rms-client/client-classify-protect.md

 When you select a folder, all the files in that folder are automatically selected for the classification and protection options that you set.
 However, new files that you create in that folder are not automatically configured with those options.

 When you use File Explorer to classify and protect your files, you might notice that the labels are not always available.
 That happens when the files that you select do not support classification.
-For these files, you can only select a label if it's been configured for protection.
+For these files, you can select a label only if your administrator has configured the label to apply protection.
 Or, you can specify your own protection settings.

 For a list of file types that are supported from File Explorer, see the [File types supported for classification and protection](#file-types-supported-for-classification-and-protection) section on this page.